Slaughter: how animals are killed

 Method

-A captive-bolt stunner is a gun which fires a retractable metal bolt against the animal’s head and in many cases into the animal’s brain, which should render them immediately unconscious.
-The animal will then collapse but may continue to thrash their limbs and bleed from the head and the nose.
+A captive bolt gun fires a retractable metal bolt against the animal’s head, and in many cases into the animal’s brain, which should render them immediately unconscious.
+The animal will then collapse but may continue to thrash their limbs and bleed from the head and nose.

-Once unconscious the animal will need to be immediately slaughtered before regaining consciousness.
-This will usually be done via ‘sticking’, where the animal’s throat is cut and it is allowed to ‘bleed out’ (bleed to death).
+Once unconscious, the animal will need to be immediately slaughtered before regaining consciousness.
+This will usually be done via sticking, whereby the animal’s throat is cut and allowed to ‘bleed out’ (bleed to death).

 There are slightly different processes for captive bolt stunning depending on the animal.